Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Module-Role-Assignments.md

 ![Override-Module-Role-Assignments-04](media/examples-override-module-role-assignments-04.png)

-You have successfully override the built-in role definitions using the `custom_policy_roles` feature of Enterprise-scale module.
+You have successfully overridden the built-in role definitions using `custom_policy_roles` for your Azure landing zone.